mattermost/docs/source/process/training.rst

 Consider when two rational people disagree, the cause often comes from one of three areas:

-1. **Emotion** - There could be an **emotion** biasing the discussion.
+1. **Emotion:** There could be an **emotion** biasing the discussion.
 Just asking if this might be the case can clear the issue.
 It's okay to have emotions.
 We are humans, not robots.

-2. **Assumption** - People may have different underlying **assumptions** (including definitions).
+2. **Assumption:** People may have different underlying **assumptions** (including definitions).
 Try to understand each other's assumptions and get to agreement or facts when you can.

-3. **Priorities** - Finally people can have different **priorities**.
+3. **Priorities:** Finally people can have different **priorities**.
 When everyone's priorities are shared and understood it's easier to find solutions that satisfy everyone's criteria.

 While the emotions, assumptions, priority mindset won't work for everyone in every case, it's helped resolve complex decisions in our company's history.